kohler/peteramati/doc/psetsjson.md

     Optional limit on number of concurrent runners.
 Requires `queue` to be set.

-* `transfer_warnings`: boolean
+* `transfer_warnings`: boolean or `"grades"`

     If true, then search runner output for text that looks like compiler warnings, and display any such warnings in the problem set diffs.
+If `"grades"`, then students can see these warnings when grades are visible, even if they cannot see the runner output.

 * `xterm_js`: boolean